The first three DMMs I built (left to right, #2, #3, and #1). All rather defunct by now…

 Analog to Digital Conversion: ADC Fundamentals, Math, and the ADS1115

 The core of function of a DMM is the analog to digital converter (ADC), which converts the analog signal into digital information.
-ADCs have limited input ranges (0-5VDC for the Arduino built-in one, others are ~0-6VDC or similarly small ranges).
-The analog measurement circuits will compress their entire range of measurement values into this overall range.
-Because the overall range is fixed, the way you get more precise measurements is a function of your ADC’s degrees of gradation.
+ADCs have limited input ranges (0-5VDC or similarly small ranges), so the analog measurement circuits need to either compress (in the case of voltage) or convert (in the case of resistance and current) their entire range of measurement values into this overall range.
+Because the overall range is fixed, the way you get more precise measurements is a function of your ADC’s number of degrees of gradation (generally specified per the number of bits).
+How many digits of precision you have are ultimately a function of how many bits your ADC has.

 Resistance Circuit: Turning Ohms into Volts